A consistent graphic identity and writing style are essential for strengthening communication with the audiences of Harvey Mudd College.

 Avoid breaking names and class years, dates and numerical units (e.g. $500 million; keep the figure together)

-It is acceptable to begin Web addresses without http:// or www.: e.g., hmc.edu.
-Consider the audience when deciding whether or not to add "www."
+It is acceptable, and often preferred these days, to begin web addresses without http:// or www.: e.g., hmc.edu.
 It is best practice to test any web address before publishing.

 Capitalize Internet and the Web, World Wide Web